Dr Michelle Kennedy

 About Dr Michelle Kennedy

-Academically, Michelle holds an MSc in Professional Practice, during which she explored registered nurses’ knowledge and experiences of clinical supervision.
-In 2025, she completed her Doctor of Education, focusing on student nurses’ experiences of social media within peer groups and its impact on wellbeing.
-Her research interests continue to evolve, currently encompassing a multi-university study on perceptions and experiences of apprentices on Registered Nurse Degree Apprenticeship programmes across the UK.
+Michelle’s academic achievements include a Diploma in Applied Healthcare, a range of clinical qualifications, a PGCE, and an MSc in Professional Practice, during which she explored registered nurses’ knowledge and experiences of clinical supervision.
+In 2025, she completed her Doctor of Education, investigating student nurses’ experiences of social media within peer groups and the effect on wellbeing.
+Her research interests continue to evolve and currently include a multi university study investigating perceptions and experiences of apprentices enrolled on Registered Nurse Degree Apprenticeship programmes across the UK.

 Michelle is passionate about widening access to nursing through innovative pathways.
-In 2022, she co-founded the MYE Nursing Apprenticeship Forum, a national network dedicated to collaboration and sharing best practice in nursing apprenticeships.
+In 2022, she co-founded the MYE National Nursing Apprenticeship Forum, a national network dedicated to collaboration and sharing best practice in nursing apprenticeships within HE.
 This initiative reflects her commitment to shaping the future of nursing education and supporting diverse routes into the profession.

 Michelle excels in strategic leadership, driving meaningful change to enhance performance, efficiency, and impact.
-To further strengthen her leadership capabilities, she is completing a Business Transformation Fellow apprenticeship, which will award a business analyst qualification upon completion, alongside a CMI‑recognised Advanced Leadership and Coaching programme designed to enhance her leadership impact even further.
+To further strengthen her leadership capabilities Michelle completed the Aurora leadership programme in 2025 and is completing a Business Transformation Fellow apprenticeship, which will award a business analyst qualification upon completion, alongside a CMI recognised Advanced Leadership and Coaching programme designed to enhance her leadership impact even further.